Full-time: 3 years, Part-time: 4-6 years

 How you will be assessed

-Film and Television Studies is assessed via a range of coursework, such as essays, reports, portfolios and presentations.
+Film and Television Studies is assessed via a range of coursework, such as essays, video essays, projects and presentations.
 There are no formal exams.

 Who you will meet